Systems Engagement and Exploration Environment (SEEe)

 A field, outdoors.
 In the foreground are multiple images, set in space, that look like billboards with words and graphs on them.
 There is a 3D map with bar graphs on it, and floating spheres of different colors, labeled , and with lines connect them to one another and to the bar graphs over the map.

-Building a 3D diagram to make sense of various forms of data.
+Building a 3D diagram of various forms of data.

 a person standing up and appearing to manipulate what is seen on in inserted computer screen image